apleus/ci_data/README.md

-# End-To-End ELT Pipeline for Customer Intelligence
+# ELT Pipeline for Customer Intelligence

 Automated pipeline that scrapes product reviews and metadata for competing Amazon products daily, then validates, transforms, and summarizes data in a dashboard.